CustomPerturbation

 Name of the assay in

-containing the expression data.
-Default is 'RNA'.- wgcna_name
+seurat_objcontaining the expression data.
+Default is 'RNA'.- custom_network

 Optional.
 Name of the hdWGCNA experiment in